-Throughout Canva, users can drag content from the side panel and drop it into their designs.
-This makes it trivial to turn a blank page into a work of art.
+Throughout Canva, users can drag and drop content from the side panel and into their designs.
+This is a big part of what makes Canva such a user-friendly design experience.

-You can use the Drag and Drop capability to add this behavior to an app.
+Apps can use the Drag and Drop capability to integrate this behavior into their app.

-When a user drags and drops content into a design, the content moves through three states:
+When a user drags content into a design, the content moves through three states:

 The idle state is when the content is sitting in the side panel, waiting for the user to interact with it.
-In this state, the content is typically rendered as a thumbnail.
+If the content is an image, it's typically rendered as a thumbnail.

-The dragging state is when the content is being actively dragged from the side panel and into the user's design.
-In this state, a semi-transparent preview of the content is shown under the user's cursor.
-This preview is known as the drag preview.
+The dragging state is when the content is being moved from the side panel, into the user's design.
+In this state, a semi-transparent preview of the content, known as the drag preview, is shown under the user's cursor.

 The dropped state is when the content is added to the user's design.
-At this point, the media is uploaded to the user's account and, if the thumbnail was hidden, it's made visible again.
+If the content was made invisible in the side panel, it's made visible again.

-- Only one piece of content can be dragged and dropped at a time.
+- Only one piece of content can be dragged into a design at a time.